Brabant Potatoes Recipe

 • Heat about 5 inches of oil to 350 degrees F in a 10-inch cast iron skillet.

-• Transfer cooked potatoes to a paper towel-lined plate.
+• Transfer the fried potatoes to a paper towel-lined plate.

-• During the last frying batch, pour the remaining ingredients into a small saucepan.
+• Pour the sauce ingredients into a small saucepan.

 • Cook over medium heat for a few minutes until the butter melts.